merna19/C-_miniProjects/README.md

 - PowerFunction: Demonstrates the use of recursion and out parameters.
 - EquationRoots: Identifies root types of a second-degree equation.
 - MagicBox: Implementation of a simple magic box logic.
-- Multi-dimentional array: Demonstrates the use of multidimentional array
+- Multi-dimentional array: Demonstrates the use of multidimentional array.
-- Jagged array: Demonstrates the use of jagged array
+- Jagged array: Demonstrates the use of jagged array.
+- person_Employee_customer: Demonestrates the use of the class inheretance and overriding as well.